optimizely/snippet-config/README.md

 ## Updating the local Full Stack datafile

-`application.py` is configured to load the Full Stack datafile from `./datafile.json`.
+To simplify the implementation, `application.py` is configured to load the Full Stack datafile from `./datafile.json` in the local filesystem rather than downloading directly from `cdn.optimizely.com`.
 To refresh the contents of this file and update your running app, run:

         ./update_datafile.sh <YOUR SDK KEY>